cchdo/r2r-ctd/HOW_TO_RELEASE.md

 For example, the first release was `2025.08.0`, had another release occurred that month, it would have been `2025.08.1`.

 ## Git Tagging
+When a commit is tagged, that exact state of the repository becomes the tagged version, so you want the state of the repository to be exactly what you want to be (no placeholder content, tests passing, etc..).

 The correct tag for a release is the version string above prefixed with a `v` character.
 For the above two examples, the git tags would be `v2025.08.0` and `v2025.08.1`